deepfence/ThreatStryker-docs/docs/versioned_docs/version-v3.6/selfmanaged/console.md

 ## Docker Install

 The host or VM to be used for the Deepfence management console needs to have the docker runtime installed.
-In addition, it also needs the binary **docker-compose** to be installed on it.

-1. 1.
-Download docker compose file from here: [docker-compose.yml 🔗](../files/3.6.2/docker-compose.yml).
+1. Download docker compose file from here: [docker-compose.yml 🔗](/docs/files/3.6.2/docker-compose.yml).
 To authenticate to the docker image repository, run the following command:

    ```bash
    docker login quay.io